 Orange roughy juveniles are first available to bottom trawls at age about 6 months, when they exhibit a mean length of about 2 cm.
-Early juveniles have been found in large numbers in only one area to date, at a depth of 800-900 m about 150 km east of the main spawning ground on the north Chatham Rise.
-Larger juveniles are widespread and have been caught by bottom trawls around most of New Zealand (Dunn et al., 2009).
+Early juveniles have been found in relatively large numbers in only one area to date, at a depth of 800-900 m about 150 km east of the main spawning ground on the north Chatham Rise.
+Larger juveniles are widespread and have been caught by bottom trawls around most of New Zealand (Dunn et al 2009).

 Orange roughy also form aggregations outside the spawning period, presumably for feeding.
-Their main prey species include mesopelagic and benthopelagic prawns, fish and squid, with other organisms such as mysids, amphipods and euphausiids occasionally being important.
+Their main prey species include mesopelagic and benthopelagic prawns, fish, and squid, with other organisms such as mysids, amphipods, and euphausiids occasionally being important.

-Natural mortality (M) has been estimated to be 0.045 yr-1.
+The default value of natural mortality (M) is assumed to be 0.045 yr-1.
 This was based on otolith age data from a 1984 research survey of the Chatham Rise that used an estimation technique based on mean age.
 A similar estimate (0.037 yr-1) was obtained from a lightly fished population in the Bay of Plenty in 1996.

-Biological parameters used in the following assessments (Tables 1 and 2) were estimated by Doonan (1994) with modifications of A_r , A_m , S_r , and S_m for the 1998 stock assessment meetings by Francis & Horn (1997), Horn et al. (1998), and Doonan et al. (1998), and further modifications by Hicks (2006), and for the Mid-East Coast 2022 assessment (Dunn, pers.comm.).
+Biological parameters used in the following assessments (Tables 1 and 2) were estimated by Doonan (1994) with modifications of A_r , A_m , S_r , and S_m for the 1998 stock assessment meetings by Francis & Horn (1997), Horn et al (1998), and Doonan et al (1998), and further modifications by Hicks (2006), and for the Mid-East Coast 2022 assessment (Dunn et al 2022).

 Biases in reading ages from otoliths were identified, leading to a recommendation by reviewers of orange roughy workshops in October 2005 and February 2006 that no age data should be used in assessments until the biases were quantified and corrected.
-Stemming from this recommendation, a new ageing methodology was developed for orange roughy in 2007, associated with an international ageing workshop for this species (Tracey et al., 2007; Horn et al., 2016).
+Stemming from this recommendation, a new ageing methodology was developed for orange roughy in 2007, associated with an international ageing workshop for this species (Tracey et al 2007, Horn et al 2016).
 In stock assessments since 2014, age-frequency data were only used if the otoliths had been read using the new ageing protocol.

-It is believed that ages derived from otoliths collected during the 1984 and 1990 trawl surveys of the East Chatham Rise, which were aged under the old NIWA protocol do not contain serious biases.
-The single-sex growth curve, the length-weight parameters and the maturity ogive based on transition zones, which are all based on ageing using the old-protocol data are still believed to be valid.
+The single-sex growth curve, the length-weight parameters, and the maturity ogive based on transition zones, which are all based on ageing using the old-protocol data, are still believed to be valid.
 The estimates of these biological parameters (Table 1) were used for both the East Chatham Rise and the Northwest Chatham Rise stock assessments, although the otoliths used were collected from the East Chatham Rise only (of which most were from the Spawning Box).
-The transition-zone maturity estimates are not used in current stock assessments as maturity was estimated in each of the models.
+The transition-zone maturity estimates are not used in current stock assessments because maturity was estimated in each of the models.